How to Get an Apartment with No Rental History

 How to Find an Apartment with No Rental History

-Coming over-prepared with all your paperwork and financials in order is the first step in securing an apartment with no rental history.
+Coming over-prepared with all your paperwork and finances in order is the first step in securing an apartment with no rental history.
 However, beyond getting all your references and coming up with innovative ways to compensate for your rental history, you need to find other ways to be industrious.

 Start Your Search Early